Chains74/CI-MS1/README.md

 - The site was designed with a simple colour palette to keep the site sleek and avoid any clashes with the skills and software imagery.

-The main body uses:
+The main body uses the following HEX code colour:

  #F2F2F2

-The gradient is made up of the following colours:
+The gradient is made up of the following HEX code colours:

  #9A9A9A
  #DBDBDB
  #E4E4E4
  #F2F2F2

 ## Technologies